djangocon/2024.djangocon.us/tools/README.md

 2. `python generate_speaker_blog_post.py`
 3. Copy the output into `src/_content/posts/announcing-lineup.md`
 4. Add and commit it

+## Create placeholders for keynotes, orientation, etc.
+**WARNING**: If you have an organizer who is also presenting a talk, this will overwrite their presenter bio.

+1. Edit the start/stop times and organizer slugs in `tools/constants.py`
+2. `python tools/process.py generate-placeholders`
+3. Add and commit the changes made to `src/_content`

 ## Generate a CSV for Sendy to use with the "confirm your talk time" email